vivianemartini/edie-homepage-challenge/README.md

 ## Contribution
 Any contributions are highly appreciated. 🙏

+ - fork the project
+ - crate a new branch
- - fork the project and submit a PR with your new idea.
+ - submit a PR with your new idea.

 ## Contact